There’s nothing worse than a bad boss!

 Know-it-all bosses like to be involved with something new all the time.
 Once you give them something they can sink their teeth into, you’re home free to go about your own business.

-4) The unrealistic boss
+4) The Unrealistic Boss

 These supervisors always make work/life interesting.